Non-abelian Hodge correspondence over singular K\"ahler spaces: Fundamental materials

-\begin{remark} Here, \(c_2^{\mathrm{orb}}(\cdot)\) denotes the orbifold Chern character in Bott–Chern cohomology for general coherent orbifold sheaves, introduced in \cite{MTTW25}; for vector bundles this coincides with the definition via metrics given in \cite{Ma05}.
-The Grothendieck–Riemann–Roch formula for orbifold embeddings is also established in \cite{MTTW25}. \end{remark}
+\begin{remark} Here, \(c_2^{\mathrm{orb}}(\cdot)\) denotes the orbifold Chern class in Bott-Chern cohomology for general coherent orbifold sheaves, introduced in \cite{MTTW25}; for vector bundles this coincides with the definition via metrics given in \cite{Ma05}.
+The Grothendieck-Riemann-Roch formula for orbifold embeddings is established in \cite{MTTW25}. \end{remark}

 The following proposition is analogous to \cite[Lemma 2.13]{IMM24} for $\mathbb{Q}$-Chern classes.

 \begin{proposition} Let $\w_1,\cdots,\w_{n-2}$ be $n-2$ nef and big classes on a compact complex klt space $X$ of dimension $n$.
 Then for any short exact sequence of coherent sheaves